Gaeilge

 • an official letter or document

-• a financial statement
+• a bank statement

 • property lease or tenancy agreement

 To apply online, you will need a basic or verified MyGovID account.
-If you do not have one you can set one up here.
+If you do not have one you can easily set one up here.

 Applying for a PPS Number if you are living outside Ireland